 My fantasy racing exploits continued in the years between 2005 and 2009, when I created a fictional event called the Top 40 Rally—based around the Top 40 radio show I hosted at the time; see “Music”—as the name implies, this was a rally (or rather, rallycross) event, but F1 drivers and teams were often on the entry list.

 So far on this page, I have only talked about my interest in F1, apart from the Top 40 Rally.
 However, over time and especially as I delved into the history of motorsport (through the work of, for example, H. Donald Capps, ATLAS F1 (now part of Autosport), Forix 8W, the brilliant History of Touring Car Racing 1952‒1993 by my late countryman Frank de Jong, the equally brilliant World Sports Racing Prototypes and Racing Sports Cars, Formula 2 Register, and undoubtedly others), I became interested in other forms of auto racing.
 (Other forms of motorsport that aren’t auto racing, such as rallying and motorbike racing, never interested me as much.)
 I participated in fantasy championships over at the GP Rejects forums, and in 2011 I came up with another fictional motorsport universe, for which I created a wiki called “Jac’s Fantasy Racing Wiki”.
-This is no longer online, but it has partly inspired the project I’m currently working on, and which I hope to release soon in conjunction with the brand name Events Related to Potential.
-I’ve already told you too much about it; it has to stay secret for a little while longer, but make sure to check this website occasionally for updates!
+This is no longer online, but it has partly inspired the FISA universe of Events Related to Potential (for which see the relevant page under “Projects”).

 My interest in racing overlaps with my interests in gaming and graphic